I originally predicted that this was the beginning of Beware the Batman hitting its stride. Let's see if I was right.

 Tatsu: "I know, I know.
 Head, not heart.
 Don't worry, they're both well-protected."

-She rides off on what appears to be Robin's motorcycle, when the Bat-Computer begins to buzz with the same sound that Adam West's red Batphone would make.
-Awesome.
-The Bat-Signal's been turned on, as the screen shows.
-Batman asks for dinner in a to go cup and suits up.
+She rides off on what appears to be Robin's motorcycle, when the Bat-Computer makes the Adam West Batphone sound.
+The Bat-Signal's been turned on.
+Batman asks for his bovine glands in a to-go cup and suits up.

 Tatsu makes her way to Jason's lab.
 She spots the roses he dropped on the ground as the tense music plays, and she enters the lab, finding...
 Jason at the table.
 He hands her the test tubes, wondering where the flowers are, and goes to show her a surprise.
 Cypher, meanwhile, hides in a ceiling vent.
 Meanwhile, Lt.
 Gordon tells another officer to go grab some donuts in one of the most cliche cop/donut exchanges I've ever seen.